Run PHP Applications under CGI with Apache on CentOS 6

 In most cases, we recommend using the

 mod_php module to run PHP scripts with the Apache HTTP server.
 This embeds a PHP interpreter in the web server process and makes running PHP applications easy.
-The embedded interpreter approach, however, is not without challenges; it forces all scripts to be executed with the permissions of a shared user account, and is incompatible with some other Apache modules and process.
-For example, in our experience
+The embedded interpreter approach, however, is not without challenges.
+It forces all scripts to be executed with the permissions of a shared user account.
+It is incompatible with some other Apache modules and processes.
+For example,

 mod_php is incompatible with the